The Governing Body of Peterhouse intends to award a number of Graduate Studentships, to be taken up in October.

-Peterhouse Research Studentships will normally be held for the normal duration of a research student’s degree, up to a maximum of four years.
+Peterhouse Graduate Studentships will normally be held for the normal duration of a research student’s degree, up to a maximum of four years.
 Students may be funded for a one-year MPhil on the condition that they intend to be candidates for the PhD, for which they will receive a maximum of three years funding.

 The value of each studentship will depend on whether students are in receipt of other grants.
-If a successful applicant has no funding from other sources, then their studentship will cover University and College fees plus maintenance at the same level as the Arts and Humanities Research Council awards (currently £14296 per year for doctoral students, and £10722 per year for MPhil students).
+If a successful applicant has no funding from other sources, then their studentship will cover University and College fees plus maintenance at the same level as the Arts and Humanities Research Council awards (currently £14553 per year for doctoral students, and £10914 per year for MPhil students).
 This is what is meant by 'full funding'.

 Successful applicants who have grants from other sources will receive some proportion of full funding.
 Students who already have full funding are not eligible to apply for a Peterhouse studentship.